SC, USA

 The Cattle Pens That Changed a War: Cowpens, South Carolina, and the Turning of the American Revolution

 On the morning of January 17, 1781, in a rolling pastureland where backcountry farmers had long gathered their cattle, a battle lasting barely one hour altered the trajectory of the American Revolution.
 The Battle of Cowpens was not the largest engagement of the war, nor did it end the conflict.
 But it shattered the offensive capability of the British army in the South, set in motion a chain of events that led directly to Yorktown, and demonstrated — in the most dramatic fashion imaginable — that American militia, long derided as unreliable in pitched battle, could be wielded with devastating precision by the right commander.
-That commander was Brigadier General Daniel Morgan, a Virginian of extraordinary tactical instinct, and the place he chose to make his stand was a modest stretch of South Carolina grassland known simply as the Cowpens.
+That commander was Brigadier General Daniel Morgan, a Virginian of extraordinary tactical instinct, and the place he chose to make his stand was a modest stretch of South Carolina grassland known simply as the Cowpens — a pasturing area where Morgan and his army turned the flanks of Banastre Tarleton's British army.

 To understand why this remote pasture became one of the most consequential battlefields in American history, one must look to the broader strategic situation in the Southern theater during the winter of 1780–1781.
 The British Southern Campaign, launched with the fall of Charleston in May 1780, had achieved a string of successes that left the American cause in the region near collapse.
 Major General Nathanael Greene, appointed by Washington to command the Southern Department in October 1780, inherited an army that was ragged, underfed, poorly supplied, and demoralized after the catastrophic defeat of Horatio Gates at Camden.
-Greene, who possessed one of the sharpest strategic minds of the war, made an audacious decision almost immediately upon taking command: he would divide his already inferior force.
+Greene, who possessed one of the sharpest strategic minds of the war — a self-educated ex-Quaker who was intelligent, strategically gifted, and a capable military administrator — had served Washington well, initially as a divisional commander and subsequently as Quartermaster General of the Army.
+He made an audacious decision almost immediately upon taking command: he would divide his already inferior force.
 Conventional military wisdom held that an outnumbered army should concentrate, not disperse.
 But Greene understood that a divided force could threaten the British from multiple directions, complicating Lord Cornwallis's plans and forcing him to divide his own army in response.
+Greene's southern fighting force consisted of a mere 949 Continental Army soldiers and 533 militiamen when he took command.
 In late December 1780, Greene sent Daniel Morgan with a flying column of roughly 600 Continental regulars and militia westward across the Broad River, while Greene himself moved the main body of the Southern Army toward Cheraw.
+Morgan headed west on December 21, charged with taking position between the Broad and Pacolet rivers and protecting the civilians in that area.
+He had 600 men, some 400 of whom were Continentals, mostly from Delaware and Maryland.
+The rest were Virginia militia who had experience as Continentals.
+By Christmas Day, Morgan had reached the Pacolet, where he was joined by 60 more South Carolina militiamen led by the experienced guerrilla partisan Andrew Pickens.
 The gamble was extraordinary.
 If Cornwallis concentrated against either wing, he could destroy it before the other could intervene.

 Cornwallis responded exactly as Greene hoped — and feared.
 Recognizing the threat Morgan's detachment posed to the British post at Ninety Six and to his western lines of communication, Cornwallis dispatched Lieutenant Colonel Banastre Tarleton with a force of roughly 1,100 men — including the feared British Legion, elements of the 7th Regiment of Foot (the Royal Fusiliers), the 71st Regiment of Foot (Fraser's Highlanders), and two grasshopper cannons — to find Morgan and destroy him.
-Tarleton was twenty-six years old, aggressive to the point of recklessness, and held a fearsome reputation among Americans for the perceived massacre of surrendering Continental soldiers at the Battle of the Waxhaws in May 1780, an event that had earned him the nickname "Bloody Tarleton" and made him perhaps the most hated British officer in the South.
-His orders from Cornwallis were clear: push Morgan to the Broad River and either destroy him or drive him into Cornwallis's advancing main army.
+Tarleton was twenty-six years old, aggressive to the point of recklessness, and held a fearsome reputation.
+Eighteen years younger than Morgan, he had grown up in Liverpool, England, where his father was mayor.
+The affluent and brash young man attended Oxford University and studied law before purchasing a commission in the British Army and sailing for America.